-All the light we cannot see by Anthony Doerr is a moving and beautifully written war novel about the reality and horrors of war.
+All The Light We Cannot See by Anthony Doerr is a moving and beautifully written war novel about the reality and horrors of war.

 When reading from Marie-Laures perspective it feels as if I’m experiencing everything along with her - her joy, amazement and wonder of the world despite being unable to see it physically and Doerrs writing encapsulated this beautifully.

-Later on in the book upon threat of an invasion Marie-Laure and her father are forced to evacuate and flee their home to seek shelter from her great uncle.
+As the narrative progresses, later on in the book upon threat of an invasion Marie-Laure and her father are forced to evacuate and flee their home to seek shelter from her great uncle.

 When evacuating Doerr portrays the unadulterated panic and fear amongst the crowds: we see desperate families trying to leave, people attempting to take their whole lives work with them, and violent accidents happening due to the onslaught of evacuees.